keith-mcdermott/match-game/README.md

 ## Description

 An interactive memory game.
 Match card pairs to win.
-The number of moves are tracked and stars awarded based on performance.
+The number of moves and time taken are tracked, and stars are awarded based on performance.

 ## How to Play